zafarRehan/licence_plate_detection/README.md

 This model will only detect one class of object i.e. Licence Plates The training of the model can be found here : https://github.com/zafarRehan/tensorflow_transfer_learning

-<h3>Contents</h3>
+<h2>Contents</h2>

 exported-model:       This folder contains the trained model that we got as the result from <a src="https://github.com/zafarRehan/tensorflow_transfer_learning">tensorflow_transfer_learning</a>

-models:               This folder is the official Tensorflow's models library https://github.com/tensorflow/models which is needed for custom training a tensorflow model and in                         this case loading the custom trained model.
+models: &emsp &emsp&emsp&emsp&emsp              This folder is the official Tensorflow's models library https://github.com/tensorflow/models which is needed for custom training a tensorflow model and in                         this case loading the custom trained model.
 This repo also has cool drawing functionalities which I used for drawing the bounding boxes over image.

 custom.pbtxt          This file contains the class labels and is the same file used while training the model.